Oklahoma teachers walkout extends into second week

 Three measures at stake

-Oklahoma teachers packed the state Capitol Friday as lawmakers discussed three measures that affect education funding.
+Oklahoma teachers packed the state Capitol on Friday as lawmakers discussed three measures that affect education funding.

 Teachers pressured lawmakers on three bills that saw action.